-There are many challenges that come with running a non-profit organization; providing needed services to the people you serve, dealing with the mountains of regulations that affect your day-to-day operations, and making sure that your communities are maintained at a high standard are just some of the things we expect our frontline managers to deal with on a daily basis.
+There are many challenges that come with running a non-profit organization; providing needed services to those you serve, dealing with regulations that affect your day-to-day operations, and making sure that communities are maintained at a high standard are just some of the things we expect our frontline managers to deal with on a daily basis.

-For a long time, RHF’s initial focus was providing affordable housing for older adults, working with government agencies to build subsidized housing for seniors and investing in retirement communities offering various levels of care.
+For many years, RHF’s initial focus was providing affordable housing for older adults, working with government agencies to build subsidized housing for seniors, and investing in retirement communities offering various levels of care.

 In more recent years, that focus has expanded to include affordable housing for people with disabilities and economically disadvantaged families.

-While we make our residents and staff aware of pending legislative issues that can affect them and who they need to contact to let their voices be heard - what isn’t necessarily as obvious is the thousands of hours that staff spends working with various national organizations who then propose legislation that will help us do the work we do.
+RHF works to make sure our residents and staff are aware of pending legislative issues that can affect them, and we communicate who they need to contact to let their voices be heard.
+We also spend thousands of hours working with various national organizations who propose legislation that will help us do the work we do.

 On June 19, 2009 Dr. Joseph joined nine other witnesses to present his views on new preservation legislation being introduced to the House by Finance Services Committee Chairman Barney Frank (D – MA).
 He testified on behalf of the Stewards of Affordable Housing for the Future (SAHF) and as an active and longtime member of the American Association of Homes and Services for the Aging (AAHSA).

-This legislation will focus on preserving the nation’s existing stock of federally-assisted affordable, multifamily rental housing and protecting low income residents from displacement.
+This legislation focuses on preserving the nation’s existing stock of federally-assisted affordable, multifamily rental housing and protects low income residents from displacement.

 A Growing Need

-Hand in hand with the mortgage crisis stories are news stories about the need for affordable housing in most communities throughout the country.
+Mortgage crisis stories are indicative of the need for affordable housing in communities throughout the country.

-Finding funding for that need has become more and more difficult.
-Nonprofit organizatons have had to find new and creative ways to acquire the necessary funding to help them expand their mission and serve the people who need them.
+Finding funding for this need has become increasingly difficult.
+Non-profit organizations have had to find new, and creative, ways to acquire the necessary funding to help them expand their mission and serve the people who need them.

 Providing for the Future

-Two new RHF communities, an additional $15.2 million in new construction starts resulting in 113 additional units of affordable senior housing, are currently being built in California and Virginia - with the last community scheduled to be open in the Spring of 2011.
+Two new RHF communities, an additional $15.2 million in new construction, and 113 additional units of affordable senior housing are currently being built in California and Virginia.

-Preserving the mission includes being good stewards of the resources we have.
-More than $25 million has been spent on repairing and renovating our communities over the past two years.
+Preserving the mission includes being good stewards of the resources RHF possesses.
+More than $25 million has been spent on repairing and renovating RHF’s communities over the past two years.

 Two existing RHF communities have just completed major rehabbing projects.
 MacArthur Park Tower in Los Angeles (183 units of affordable senior housing) had $9.6 million in renovations and Harbor Tower in San Pedro, California (180 units of affordable senior housing) had $9 million in renovations.

-More than 15 older communities throughout the country are currently in the preliminary stages of determining what financing is needed to provide the funding necessary for rehabbing while still allowing the community to remain affordable for years to come.
+More than 15 other communities throughout the country are currently in the preliminary stages of determining what financing is needed to provide the funding necessary for renovation, while still allowing the community to remain affordable for years to come.

 The Largest Undertaking of its Kind

-RHF just completed a $96 million refinancing of Angelus Plaza, the largest affordable housing community for seniors in the nation.
-More than $43 million is being spent on refurbishing the 1,093 units in the Angelus Plaza complex and approximately $55 million deposited into a housing trust fund.
+RHF recently completed a $96 million refinancing of Angelus Plaza, the largest affordable housing community for seniors in the nation.
+More than $43 million is being spent on refurbishing the 1,093 units in the Angelus Plaza complex and approximately $55 million was deposited into a housing trust fund.

 “This project is the largest undertaking of its kind and will help us in continuing our mission of providing affordable housing,” Dr. Joseph states.
 “This transaction is designed to ensure quality affordable housing and services for seniors at Angelus Plaza for the next 55 years.”

-Half of the money in the housing trust fund, or approximately $27.5 million, is slated for new construction, preservation of affordable housing, and the purchase of land for sale for moderate income housing in Los Angeles.
-With some of those funds, RHF is planning to develop recently acquired sites in Los Angeles for 160 units of affordable senior housing and 111 units of affordable family housing.
+Half of the money in the housing trust fund, or approximately $27.5 million, is slated for new construction, preservation of affordable housing, and the purchase of land for moderate income housing in Los Angeles.
+With some of those funds RHF is planning to develop recently acquired sites in Los Angeles for 160 units of affordable senior housing and 111 units of affordable family housing.

 The other half of the funds will be available to RHF for funding affordable housing communities across the nation.